mbrycke/mbrycke.github.io/_posts/2024-06-12-build_python_packages_with_bazel.md

         'Operating System :: OS Independent',
     ],
 ```
+>Note that the package name, i.e. `name='my_package'` doesn't necessarily have to be the same as the foler named `my_package`.
+The folder name dictate what the import name is when used in an application.
+The name is what will be shown in e.g. `pip list`.
+Usually it's conveniant to use the same name{: .prompt-info}

 `find_packages()` is a function that will automatically find all packages in the package folder and include them.
 You can specify directories you want to exclude by passing the `exclude` argument to `find_packages()`.
 E.g. `find_packages(exclude=['tests'])` will exclude the `tests` directory.
 `classifiers` is a list of strings that categorize the package.
 The classifiers are used by the Python Package Index (PyPI) to classify the package.
 You can find a list of classifiers [here](https://pypi.org/classifiers/).